jihanurrahman33/DIU_Result_App/README.md

-Here’s a rewritten README.md for your DIU Result App with improved formatting, clarity, and professionalism.
-I’ve also added placeholders for screenshots (assets/s1.png, assets/s2.png, assets/s3.png) which you should add to your project’s assets directory.

-⸻

 # 📘 DIU Result App

 The **DIU Result App** is a Flutter-based mobile application developed to help students of **Daffodil International University (DIU)** conveniently access their academic results.
 The app connects to DIU’s open APIs and displays student details and semester-wise results in real-time.